groxaxo/soprano/README.md

 ### 1. High‑fidelity 32 kHz audio

-Soprano synthesizes speech at **32 kHz**, delivering clarity that is perceptually indistinguishable from 44.1 kHz audio and significantly higher quality than the 24 kHz output used by many existing TTS models.
+Soprano synthesizes speech at **32 kHz**, delivering quality that is perceptually indistinguishable from 44.1/48 kHz audio and significantly sharper and clearer than the 24 kHz output used by many existing TTS models.

-### 2. Vocos‑based neural decoder
+### 2. Vocoder‑based neural decoder

-Instead of slow diffusion decoders, Soprano uses a **Vocos‑based decoder**, enabling **orders‑of‑magnitude faster** waveform generation while maintaining comparable perceptual quality.
+Instead of slow diffusion decoders, Soprano uses a **vocoder‑based decoder** with a Vocos architecture, enabling **orders‑of‑magnitude faster** waveform generation while maintaining comparable perceptual quality.

-### 3. Seamless real‑time streaming
+### 3. Seamless Streaming

-Soprano leverages the decoder’s receptive field to losslessly stream audio with **ultra‑low latency**.
-The streamed output is acoustically identical to offline synthesis, enabling interactive applications with sub‑frame delays.
+Soprano leverages the decoder’s finite receptive field to losslessly stream audio with ultra‑low latency.
+The streamed output is acoustically identical to offline synthesis, and streaming can begin after generating just 5 audio tokens, enabling **<15 ms latency**.

 ### 4. State‑of‑the‑art neural audio codec